Nine Mile Creek Corridor Renewal

 • New amenities for Moir Park include an outdoor gathering space, specifically a new picnic shelter with restrooms.
 There will also be a new accessible playground.
 Other new amenities and updated greenspace will be included in place of the diamond field as informed through community engagement.

 • The investments for Nine Mile Creek Corridor will focus primarily on preservation and habitat restoration.
-Improving access is also a goal, but new trail projects, including those for bikes, will have to go through a rigorous review process to make sure the corridor is protected.
-This review process will include input from Bloomington residents as well as wildlife and habitat experts.
+Improving access is also a goal, but new trail projects, including those for bikes, would have to go through a rigorous review process to make sure the corridor is protected before they would be included in the plan.
+This review process will gather input from Bloomington residents as well as from wildlife and habitat experts.

-In 2024, the City would explore various concepts to improve access, including a trail connection from Moir Park to the lower trails as well as new bridges.
-However such ideas are preliminary and will require extensive review and community input before moving forward.
+In 2024, the City will explore various concepts to improve access, including a trail connection from Moir Park to the lower trails as well as new bridges.
+However, such ideas are preliminary and will require extensive review and community input before moving forward.

 • There will be 131 acres of woodland and wetland restoration.
 The goal of this work is to manage invasive species and increase diversity.
 Specific improvements to Nine Mile Creek include restoring the creek, banks, and bluffs and repairing erosion.